 VMware replication creates and maintains an identical copy of a source VM on a target ESXi host.
 The copy of the source VM - called a VM replica - is a regular VM that is available in the VMware vSphere.
 VM replicas remain in the powered off state and do not consume any resources, yet you can simply power them on, in case of a disaster.

 NAKIVO Backup & Replication provides the ability to replicate both individual VMs and all VMs within selected VMware containers (such as resource pools, folders, hosts, clusters, etc.).
-That is, all your new VMs that are created in or moved to a protected container are automatically added to your replication job.
+That is, all your new VMs created in or moved to a protected container are automatically added to your replication job.
 This way all your most critical VMs are always replicated.

 With NAKIVO Backup and Replication, you can create up to 30 recovery points for a VM replica.
 Each recovery point is a regular VM snapshot, so if a source VM has been damaged, you can easily return the VM replica back to a previous good state even without NAKIVO Backup & Replication.